 Beautiful body butter (pr)

 This full-sized Grace Cole vanilla blush and peony body butter was also in a Glossybox.
 This has a gorgeous sweet floral scent courtesy of jasmine, peony and vanilla with a woody base.
 It is definitely a body butter which is thick and smooth.
 The formula combines the antioxidant properties from grape juice with Shea Butter and sweet almond oil so it’s very nourishing.
 If you spend £40+ at Grace Cole, you get a free full-sized body butter.
 (Offer correct at the time of writing).

 Starting from today Wednesday 25th May until Tuesday 31st May, *get 3 for 2 on all Mantle skincare.

 *Get 3 for 2 on all Charles Worthington at Boots, as well as other offers on sun care, make-up and more.

 Please let me know in the comments if you have any recommendations of your own.
-I’ll be back with the next post towards the end of next month.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+I’ll be back with the next post towards the end of next month.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.